Citrix Systems (NASDAQ:CTXS) Releases Q1 2021 Pre-Market Earnings Guidance

 Pre-Market guidance to 6.20-6.40 EPS.

-Several research analysts have weighed in on the stock.
-Royal Bank of Canada lowered their target price on shares of Citrix Systems from $162.00 to $145.00 in a research note on Friday, October 23rd.
-Raymond James cut their price objective on shares of Citrix Systems from $185.00 to $145.00 and set an outperform rating on the stock in a report on Friday, October 23rd.
-Smith Barney Citigroup raised their price objective on shares of Citrix Systems from $195.00 to $205.00 in a report on Friday, October 23rd.
-Morgan Stanley cut shares of Citrix Systems from an overweight rating to an equal weight rating and set a $140.00 price objective on the stock. in a report on Friday, October 23rd.
-Finally, UBS Group assumed coverage on shares of Citrix Systems in a report on Tuesday, October 13th.
-They set a neutral rating and a $146.00 price objective on the stock.
-One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
-The stock currently has a consensus rating of Hold and an average price target of $152.93.
+A number of equities research analysts have recently issued reports on the stock.
+Royal Bank of Canada dropped their target price on shares of Citrix Systems from $162.00 to $145.00 in a report on Friday, October 23rd.
+UBS Group assumed coverage on shares of Citrix Systems in a report on Tuesday, October 13th.
+They issued a neutral rating and a $146.00 target price on the stock.
+Morgan Stanley cut shares of Citrix Systems from an overweight rating to an equal weight rating and set a $140.00 target price on the stock. in a report on Friday, October 23rd.
+Smith Barney Citigroup upped their target price on shares of Citrix Systems from $195.00 to $205.00 in a report on Friday, October 23rd.
+Finally, Raymond James lowered their price target on shares of Citrix Systems from $185.00 to $145.00 and set an outperform rating on the stock in a report on Friday, October 23rd.
+One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Citrix Systems currently has a consensus rating of Hold and an average price target of $152.93.

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, December 22nd.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, December 22nd.
 Stockholders of record on Tuesday, December 8th were issued a dividend of $0.35 per share.
-This represents a $1.40 dividend on an annualized basis and a dividend yield of 1.06%.
-The ex-dividend date of this dividend was Monday, December 7th.
-Citrix Systems’s dividend payout ratio (DPR) is 33.90%.
+The ex-dividend date was Monday, December 7th.
+This represents a $1.40 annualized dividend and a dividend yield of 1.03%.
+Citrix Systems’s dividend payout ratio is presently 33.90%.

-In related news, EVP Donna Nappen Kimmel sold 14,668 shares of the firm’s stock in a transaction dated Thursday, October 22nd.
+In related news, CFO Arlen Shenkman sold 673 shares of the stock in a transaction that occurred on Monday, November 2nd.
+The shares were sold at an average price of $113.62, for a total transaction of $76,466.26.
+Following the sale, the chief financial officer now owns 65,348 shares in the company, valued at approximately $7,424,839.76.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Donna Nappen Kimmel sold 14,668 shares of the stock in a transaction that occurred on Thursday, October 22nd.
 The stock was sold at an average price of $135.39, for a total transaction of $1,985,900.52.
-Following the completion of the transaction, the executive vice president now owns 79,654 shares of the company’s stock, valued at $10,784,355.06.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Paul J. Hough sold 2,000 shares of the firm’s stock in a transaction dated Tuesday, December 8th.
-The shares were sold at an average price of $129.76, for a total value of $259,520.00.
-Following the transaction, the executive vice president now directly owns 64,413 shares of the company’s stock, valued at approximately $8,358,230.88.
+Following the sale, the executive vice president now owns 79,654 shares in the company, valued at approximately $10,784,355.06.
 The disclosure for this sale can be found here.
-Insiders have sold 38,896 shares of company stock worth $4,906,861 over the last three months.
-Corporate insiders own 0.54% of the company’s stock.
+Insiders have sold 38,896 shares of company stock worth $4,906,861 over the last ninety days.
+Insiders own 0.54% of the company’s stock.

 About Citrix Systems